ianruh/SymbolLab/README.md

   This would make modeling of more complex physical systems much easier.

 - Get LASwift to support generic BLAS implentations rather than just Accelerate.

+- Add units to variables and numbers to check the dimensionality of equations.